Quuartu/SCADA_v2/README.md

 1. Click on the green `CODE` button in the top right corner
 2. Click on the `Download ZIP` button

+#### First Use & Features
+First of all, connect to the SQLExpress database if you want to use the online DB.
+Secondly, you can create two folders: one for the InserimentoAnagraficaSuDB function, and insert the path into the `RunTimeNetLogic1` script if you want to use the feature for file insertion, and another for the InserimentoProduzioneSuDB function, again inserting the path into the 'RunTimeNetLogic2' script.
+Once this is completed, the program will be ready, and if you want to modify or import your own local DB, simply insert it as the `DB_Locale.sqlite` file in the folder `...\AppData\Local\Rockwell Automation\FactoryTalk Optix\Emulator\Projects\SCADA\ApplicationFiles` when the project doesn't running

 ## Software Used
 1. FactoryTalk® Optix™ by Rockwell Automation
    - combines cloud-based software to create innovative projects and scale them through Responsive Design techniques, allowing use even on physically remote